Cloud Spectra Gateway -- Quick Start v1.0.0

 8080Configuration API

-8090AI Gateway, OpenAI-compatible endpoint AI Gateway
+8090AI Gateway, OpenAI-compatible endpoint Security

 configurableSquid forward proxy port